mnielsen/cognitivemedium/_posts/2018-12-12-qc-a-science.md

 ### Critical Addendum

-This is a draft written as part of writing a much longer essay covering a wider array of quantum topics.
-In that sense it's been written as a sort of version 0, with a (hopefully improved) version 1 to be included in the longer essay.
+This is a draft written as part of the process of writing a much longer essay covering a wider array of quantum topics.
+In that sense it's been written as a sort of version 0 of a section of that essay, with a (hopefully much improved) version 1 to be included in the longer essay.
 My main critique of the current draft is that it struggles to adequately convey what it would mean for quantum computing to be a design science.
 The notion of designing radically new classes of object and behaviour hasn't made it into popular culture in any really deep way, and it certainly isn't part of the culture of physics.
-Perhaps what's need to make the essay work is a longer discussion &ndash; or, at least, a better discussion!
+Perhaps what's need to make the essay work is a longer discussion &ndash; or, at least, a more compelling discussion!
-&ndash; of what it would mean for quantum computing to be a design science._
+&ndash; of what it would mean for quantum computing to be a design science.

+The other main critique of this version 0 is that it focuses so much on design science that it doesn't quite do the job of answering the underlying question: in what sense will quantum computing be a science, and address fundamental questions?
+The design science aspects may be the most unfamiliar (and so need the most explanation), but they're only part of a broader picture, which needs to be painted more convincingly.

 ### Notes